frame-lang/frame_transpiler/README.md

 This project contains the code for building the Frame Language Transpiler - the Framepiler.
 The Framepiler is written in Rust and transpiles Frame specification documents into 6 programming languages (more to come) and UML documentation.

+## New in this release

+This release brings a slew of features focused on Rust, Frame's newest language.
+All of these new capabilites are only implemented in Rust, but will be rolled out to other languages as they gain users and build a community.

+1. Configurable code generation
+2. Rust formatting improvements
+3. Code conforms more closely to rustfmt guidelines.
+4. Added introspection - codegen to discover the current state
+5. Added interface call syntax iface() - call the interface from event handlers.
+6. Rust Transition hook - inject a call to al trait function to log transition data.

 ## Resources

 The Frame project is just getting started but there are some resources and communities to help.
 You can now download [VSCode](https://marketplace.visualstudio.com/items?itemName=frame-lang-org.frame-machine-maker) and [Atom](https://atom.io/packages/frame-machine-maker) extensions to work with Frame in these popular free development applications.